marijaio/marija-docs/how-to-use-marija.md

 First click on `Config`, then scroll down until you see `CSV Datasources`.
 Then click on `Create CSV datasource`.

 ![Create CSV datasource](/assets/images/create-csv-datasource.png)

+Follow the steps in the CSV datasource wizard to create the emails.csv datasource.
+You should now see emails.csv listed under CSV datasources.

+## Displaying our first graph

+Click on `Show all items` to display all emails as a network graph.

+{% include loopingVideo.html src="/assets/videos/first-graph.mp4" %}